Congratulations on your offer to study at the University of Salford!

 As an offer holder, you may be eligible for one of our scholarships to get a discount on your tuition fees.
 We have a range of automatic merit-based scholarships and if you are eligible for one of these, it will be included in your offer letter.
 So remember to check your offer letter carefully.

 If you are a self-funded student, you must pay a deposit of £5,500 to confirm your place on your course.
-The deposit will be deducted from your tuition fee amount for the year.
+The deposit will be deducted from the tuition fee amount for the year.

 During registration (or before), you will need to arrange payment of your tuition fees.
-How you pay is up to you, you can choose to:
+Watch the video and follow the links below to discover exactly how to pay your tuition fees.

 Accommodation

 It is your responsibility to book your accommodation before you arrive in Salford.
-We recommend booking early to avoid disappointment as there is a shortage of both student and private accommodation in Greater Manchester this year, partly due to Greater Manchester having one of the largest student populations in Europe.
+We recommend booking early to avoid disappointment as Greater Manchester has one of the largest student populations in Europe, so places fill up quickly.

 Scroll through the videos below to meet some of our friendly support teams on campus, from our sports centre staff to our accommodation providers and security team.